-All candidates are able to reschedule online in their record using their Test ID# and Pin# any time up until one (1) full business day preceding a scheduled test day, excluding Saturdays, Sundays and Holidays.
+All candidates are able to reschedule online in their record using their Email or Username and Password any time up until one (1) full business day preceding a scheduled test day, excluding Saturdays, Sundays and Holidays.

-You may reschedule an exam date by signing in to your TMU© record at http://az.tmutest.com using your Email or Username and Password.
+You may reschedule an exam date by signing in to your TMU© record at az.tmutest.com using your Email or Username and Password.
 (See instructions with screen shots under 'Schedule/Reschedule into a Test Event'.)